Higher Degree Research with the Centre

 - Have confirmed their willingness to be nominated as your Principal Supervisor/Co-Supervisor.

-Depending on individual circumstances this process can take up to one month, so it is advisable to start the process early if you have a deadline you wish to meet.
+Applications can take up to one month depending on individual circumstances, so it is advisable to start the process early if you have a deadline you wish to meet.

-Applicants will be enrolled on the date nominated on their Letter of Offer once accepted.
-They will have one month from the date of enrolment to complete a Supervisor Candidate Agreement via an online form in IRMA Nextgen (only accessible once enrolled).
+All newly enrolled researchesr will have one month from the date of enrolment to complete a Supervisor Candidate Agreement via an online form in IRMA Nextgen (only accessible once enrolled).

 Failure to complete the Supervisor Candidate Agreement form within the timeframe will result in a suspension of enrolment.